lucas-ubm/phc-data-pipeline/README.md

 ![](graphs/Pipeline.png)

-This pipeline is documented using docstrings.
-One can find the documentation as a webpage under [docs/_build/html/index.html](docs/_build/html/index.html)

 The pipeline is developed in the files:

 * `methods.py`: where we implement the normalization, preprocessing, feature selection, domain adaptation and drug resistance prediction methods.
 These methods work with [sklearn](https://scikit-learn.org/stable/) methods and could be reused for training any type of tabular data.